 Curiously, many of the smaller players scored proportionally high in two seemingly disparate categories: "I will never use this vendor again" and "I would consider this vendor."
 To me, that indicates a high degree of interest in alternatives to the Big Wireless vendors (Cisco and Aruba).
 At the same time, of those respondents who have tried the likes of Bluesocket or Xirrus, many were not thrilled.
 My feeling is that the right sales engineer or escalation engineers can make all the difference on the road to satisfaction or angst.

 As you digest the results, please remember that the survey is not inclusive of all WLAN customers; it was limited only to respondents in higher education.
 It's also likely that in some cases, more than one respondent from the same institution replied.
 It's extremely likely that the exact same questions aimed at 180 corporate WLAN-keepers, integrators or SMB wireless environments would have greatly differing results.
 (In fact, we'll get to find out--InformationWeek Reports recently conducted a WLAN survey of corporate users, and a report on the results will be available in early 2013.)

 As mentioned earlier, I conducted this poll to satisfy my own curiosity about the issues my peer group has to deal with.
-If you'd like to conduct the same exercise, I recommend Toluna Quick Surveys, which provides an excellent, no-cost online survey and reporting mechanism.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+If you'd like to conduct the same exercise, I recommend Toluna Quick Surveys, which provides an excellent, no-cost online survey and reporting mechanism.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio